hifarer/vueditor/readme.md

     id: ''
   });
 ```

-note that the second usage will replace the element been initial with, in this case, you can add classList or id or both to the config for adding styles, the render result element will have these attributes. createEditor returns an instance, you can set and get content use it:
+Note that the second usage will replace the element been initial with, in this case you can add classList or id to the config for adding styles, the rendered element will have these attributes. createEditor returns a Vueditor instance, you can set and get content with it:
 ```javascript
 var inst = createEditor(...);
 inst.setContent('your content here');